Location-Based Marketing 101

 Why Use Location-Based Marketing?

-When you look at location-based marketing statistics, the rationale for using location technology in marketing is clear. eMarketer details that over 94% of US millennials will own smartphones in 2022.
+When you look at location-based marketing statistics, the rationale for using location technology in marketing is clear.
+Estimates show that over 94% of US millennials own smartphones in 2024.

 eMarketer also calculated daily mobile device usage reached 3 hours and 54 minutes in 2021, while TV usage only reached 3 hours and 22 minutes in the same year, representing a widening gap between TV and mobile time.